bugradaryal/XyzMail-Desktop/README.md

 # C# Desktop Email Application - "XyzMail-Desktop"

-A Windows Forms desktop email client built on top of Gmail (IMAP/SMTP), with local caching of messages in a SQL Server database via Entity Framework Core.
+A Windows Forms desktop email client built on top of Gmail (IMAP/SMTP), with local caching of messages in a MySQL database via Entity Framework Core.

 ## Features